chbrown/fs-change/README.md

 so that it gets started automatically.

 After running `./install`, either restart your computer or double click `LessWatch.app`.

+### Under Linux

+	# cd into this directory
+	touch ~/.less-watch
+	sudo ./install

+ - This will add a `less-watch` to the `/etc/init.d` directory, which allows less-watch to work like a daemon.
+ - It can be easily started/stopped using `/etc/init.d/less-watch start/stop`.
+ - `install` automatically starts less-watch during it's execution.

+Tested with Ubuntu 13.04, but it should work on other Linux systems that use startup scripts in /etc/init.d (Debian, Redhat, CentOS, Gentoo, etc).

 ## `~/.less-watch` format